Stringy invariants for horospherical varieties of complexity one: Computing the stringy -function

 \subsection{Cartier divisors and support functions}

-We begin by recalling the combinatorial description of invariant Cartier divisors on horospherical varieties of complexity one from~\cite[\S 4]{Timashev:CartierDivisors} and \cite[Corollary 2.17]{LangloisTerpereau}, via functions on hypercones called \emph{support functions}.
-See \cite{PetersenSuss} for a description in the setting of torus actions.
-Then we give conditions for these varieties to have $\QQ$-Gorenstein or log terminal singularities.
+We recall the combinatorial description of invariant Cartier divisors on horospherical varieties of complexity one from~\cite[Section 17]{TimashevBook} and \cite[Corollary 2.17]{LangloisTerpereau}, via functions on hypercones called \emph{support functions}.
+We refer to~\cite{PetersenSuss} for the setting of torus actions.
+Then, we give a criterion for these varieties to have $\QQ$-Gorenstein or log terminal singularities.